JosephKemper/cse210-hw/prove/Develop03/W05 Encapsulation.md

 2. What user inputs does it have?

-The enter key and typing quit
+The enter key and typing "quit"

 3. What output does it produce?